bluerobotics/bluerobotics.github.io/brov2/assembly.md

 2. Connect the Lumen power wires to the power terminal block

 	[clear picture a lumen power wire attached]

+3. Connect the Lumen signal wire to the PixHawk channel [channel]

+	[picture of it installed]

 3. Connect the Bar30 cable to the I<sup>2</sup>C port on the PixHawk